googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

 - Step 5c ([codelab](https://codelabs.developers.google.com/codelabs/cloud-gae-python-migrate-5c-cloudtasksds.md), [repo](/step5c-cloud-ndb-tasks-py3)): Migrate Step 5b app to second-generation Python 3 App Engine &amp; Cloud Datastore

 In *this* codelab/repo, participants start with the code in the (completed) [Step 5a repo](https://github.com/googlecodelabs/migrate-python-appengine-datastore/tree/master/step5a-gae-ndb-tasks-py2).
 That repo resulted from taking the [Step 1 sample app](https://github.com/googlecodelabs/migrate-python-appengine-datastore/tree/master/step1-flask-gaendb-py2) and adding push tasks to it using the App Engine `taskqueue` API library.
 This tutorial performs a pair of migrations from *that* starting point:
-- Migrate from App Engine `ndb` to Cloud NDB (same as [Step 2 codelab](https://codelabs.developers.google.com/codelabs/cloud-gae-python-migrate-2-cloudndb))
+- Migrate from App Engine `ndb` to Cloud NDB (same as Step 2 [[codelab](https://codelabs.developers.google.com/codelabs/cloud-gae-python-migrate-2-cloudndb), [repo](https://github.com/googlecodelabs/migrate-python-appengine-datastore/tree/master/step2-flask-cloudndb-py2)])
 - Migrate from App Engine `taskqueue` to Cloud Tasks

 If you haven't completed the [Step 5a codelab](https://codelabs.developers.google.com/codelabs/cloud-gae-python-migrate-5-gaetasks), we recommend you do so to familiarize yourself with its codebase as we start from there.
 (You can also just study the code in its repo linked above.)